 Not Sure Which Direction to Go?

 If you're weighing renovation against removal, the first step is an assessment.
-We'll look at the pool, evaluate the structure and equipment, and give you a clear picture of what renovation would cost for your specific situation.
+We'll look at the pool, evaluate the structure and equipment, and give you a clear picture of what renovation would involve for your specific situation.
 If the pool genuinely isn't worth saving, we'll tell you that — We'd rather lose the project than steer you wrong.

 Call or use the contact form to schedule a visit.